marbl/canu/documentation/source/index.rst

 `Canu <http://github.com/marbl/canu>`_ is a fork of the Celera Assembler designed for high-noise single-molecule sequencing (such as the PacBio RSII or Oxford Nanopore MinION).
-You can `download <http://github.com/marbl/canu/releases>`_ a release.
-If you encounter any issues, please report them using the `github issues <http://github.com/marbl/canu/issues>`_ page.

 Publication
 ===========